 - EM is decontaminating and decommissioning facilities that provide no further value to reduce long-term liabilities and maximize resources for cleanup.

-- EM is remediating soil and ground water contaminated with the radioactive and hazardous constituents.
+- EM is remediating groundwater and soil contaminated with the radioactive and hazardous constituents.

 - EM is fulfilling its commitments to reduce risk and complete cleanup across all sites for the generations to come.